CloudSecurityAlliance/Glossary/glossary/2/Two-Factor Authentication (2FA) via Software Token.md

-# Two-Factor Authentication (2FA) via Hardware Token
+# Two-Factor Authentication (2FA) via Software Token

 A common two-factor authentication strategy is to have the user either generate a one time code on their end using a software token.
 The token software token simply generate a one time code that the user types in are vulnerable to phishing attacks.